1872 United States presidential election in Florida

 The 1872 United States presidential election in Florida took place on November 5, 1872, as part of the 1872 United States presidential election.
 Voters chose four representatives, or electors to the Electoral College, who voted for president and vice president.

 Florida voted for the Republican candidate, Ulysses S. Grant, over Liberal Republican candidate, Horace Greeley.
-Grant won Florida by a margin of 7.04%.
+Grant won the state by a margin of 7.04%.